Eve-SatOrU/SnapClips/README.md

 - [NodeJS & React Branch](https://github.com/Eve-SatOrU/SnapClips): This branch contains the client-side and server-side implementation using React and Nodejs .

-- [NodeJS & Pug Branch (Server)](https:waittt): This branch contains the server-side implementation using Node.js and Pug.
+- [NodeJS & Pug Branch (pug)](https://github.com/Eve-SatOrU/SnapClips/tree/pug): This branch contains the server-side implementation using Node.js and Pug.

 ## Contributing
 We welcome contributions from the community.
 If you have suggestions or improvements, please feel free to submit a pull request.